BWaaaa/Bayesian-Learning-IO/README.md

-This is the repository dedicated to an Microeconomics course on Industrial Organization
+This is the repository dedicated to a Microeconomics course on Industrial Organization

 Report: Modelling Inefficient Herd Behaviour.pdf